ankur-JA/nestFi/README.md

 # 5. Deploy contracts (in a new terminal)
 cd packages/foundry
-yarn deploy --reset
+pnpm deploy --reset

 # 6. Start frontend (in a new terminal)
 cd packages/nextjs
-yarn dev
+pnpm dev

 # 7. Open in browser
 open http://localhost:3000